root2185/multi-timer/README.md

 This is an application to set multiple timers sequentially.

-It is tested on Debian 9, 10, Ubuntu 14.04, 16.04, 18.04, Windows 10 with Ubuntu 16.04 Desktop installed.<br>
+It is tested on Debian 9, 10, 11, Ubuntu 14.04, 16.04, 18.04, Windows 10 with Ubuntu 16.04 Desktop installed.<br>
 Probably works on the others GNU/Linux ditros too.

 All credits are to https://askubuntu.com/users/307523/wineunuuchs2unix, the script is taken from here https://askubuntu.com/questions/1039357/a-timer-to-set-up-different-alarms-simultaneosly.<br>
 This is an older version that I find better.

-If you get this error:

-`yad: cannot create shared memory for key 12345: File exists`

-Run this:

-`ipcrm -M 12345`

-When it is open if you launch it again this may happen.
-You can also lose the settings.

 Settings are saved in your home with in the .multi-timer file.
 (You can make a copy).

-The yad package is required, this install it on Debian:
+The yad and libnotify-bin package are required, this install it on Debian:

-`apt install yad`
+`apt install yad libnotify-bin`

-That package doesn' t work wayland.
+That package doesn't work on gnome wayland.

 You may need to set the number of timers:
 At line number 75, 76 and 77 you will see this: